 7.1 All audit assignments will be the subject of formal reports or memoranda.
-Where appropriate draft reports will be sent to the managers responsible for the area under review for agreement of the factual accuracy of findings.
-After agreement, the final reports will be issued to the relevant Head of Service.
-All reports will be issued on behalf of the Chief Internal Auditor and will contain a corresponding audit opinion.
+Where appropriate, draft reports will be sent to the managers responsible for the area under review for agreement of the factual accuracy of findings.
+After agreement, the final reports will be issued to the relevant Head of Service and Chief Officer.